 Paint or Pinto?

-The value of a registered Paint horse is enhanced over one that is not.
+A registered Paint Horse is more valuable than an unregistered Paint Horse.
 The registration certificate is a documentation of the animal’s bloodlines, an indication of probable athletic ability and life-time identification, no matter where he goes.
 This certificate, properly kept up-to-date, provides ready reference to previous owners and is the key to researching past performance as provided by the records of the relevant Paint Horse Associations.

-Paint horses have the ability to perform well in a wide variety of events.
-The breed is a capable and versatile equine athlete that can turn in star performances in a wide variety of events, endearing themselves to their riders and rousing admiration and accolades from all those who see them.
-They are easy-riding trail and pleasure horses, hardworking ranch hands, standouts in every type of show ring class, rodeo champions, stakes-winning race horses, dependable gymkhana mounts.
-They are tops at cutting and are the favoured breed chosen for youth activity projects.
-Just like elite athletes who train and work hard the Paint horse can also be susceptible to injury and can show stress related tendencies under working conditions.
-It is important to watch for the signs or symptoms of Gastric Ulcers in this hardworking horse.
+Paint horses are able to perform well in a wide variety of events.
+The breed is a capable and versatile equine athlete, endearing themselves to riders and rousing admiration from all those who see them.
+They are easy-riding trail horses and hardworking ranch hands.
+They are standouts in every type of show ring class, rodeo champions, stakes-winning race horses, and dependable gymkhana mounts.
+Paints are favoured breed often chosen for youth activity projects.
+The Paint horse can be susceptible to injury, like all elite elite athletes who train and work hard.
+They can also show stress related tendencies under working conditions.
+Therefore, it is important to watch for the symptoms of gastric ulcers in this hardworking horse.